Worked-example effect

-Worked examples improve learning by reducing cognitive load during skill acquisition, and "is one of the earliest and probably the best known cognitive load reducing technique" (Paas et al., 2003).
+Worked examples improve learning by reducing cognitive load during skill acquisition, and "is one of the earliest and probably the best known cognitive load reducing technique".
 In particular, worked examples provide instructions to reduce extraneous cognitive load and increase germane cognitive load for the learner initially when few schemas are available.
 Intrinsic cognitive load is a third type of cognitive load that provides a base load that is irreducible.
 Extraneous load is reduced by scaffolding of worked examples at the beginning of skill acquisition.
-Finally, worked examples can also increase germane load when prompts for self-explanations are used (Paas et al., 2003).
+Finally, worked examples can also increase germane load when prompts for self-explanations are used.

-Renkl (2005) suggests that worked examples are best used in "sequences of faded examples for certain problem types in order to foster understanding in skill acquisition," and that prompts, help system, and/or training be used to facilitate the learners' self-explanations.
-This view is supported by experimental findings comparing a faded worked-example procedure and a well-supported problem solving approach (Schwonke et al., 2009).
+Renkl suggests that worked examples are best used in "sequences of faded examples for certain problem types in order to foster understanding in skill acquisition," and that prompts, help system, and/or training be used to facilitate the learners' self-explanations.
+This view is supported by experimental findings comparing a faded worked-example procedure and a well-supported problem-solving approach.

-"However, it is important to note that studying [worked examples] loses its effectiveness with increasing expertise" (Renkl, 2005), an effect known as the expertise reversal effect (Kalyuga, 2007).
-Further limitations of the classical worked-example method include "focusing on one single correct solution and on algorithmic skill domains" (Renkl, 2005).
-Addressing such restrictions in multimedia learning environments remains an area of active research (Renk l, 2005).
+"However, it is important to note that studying [worked examples] loses its effectiveness with increasing expertise", an effect known as the expertise reversal effect.
+Further limitations of the classical worked-example method include "focusing on one single correct solution and on algorithmic skill domains".
+Addressing such restrictions in multimedia learning environments remains an area of active research.

 Definitions

 Worked example

-"A worked example is a step-by-step demonstration of how to perform a task or how to solve a problem" (Clark, Nguyen, Sweller, 2006, p.
-190).
-Worked examples are designed to support initial acquisition of cognitive skills through introducing a formulated problem, solution steps and the final solution (Renkl, 2005).
-Studying worked examples is an effective instructional strategy to teach complex problem-solving skills (van Merriënboer, 1997).
-This is because example-based instruction provides expert mental models, to explain the steps of a solution for novices.
+"A worked example is a step-by-step demonstration of how to perform a task or how to solve a problem".
+Worked examples are designed to support initial acquisition of cognitive skills through introducing a formulated problem, solution steps and the final solution.
+Studying worked examples is an effective instructional strategy to teach complex problem-solving skills.
+This is because example-based instruction provides expert mental models to explain the steps of a solution for novices.

 Worked examples, like the example above, are commonly found in mathematics or geometry textbooks, but they are also used in other fields.
-Worked examples had been developed for music, chess, athletics, and computer programming (Atkinson, Derry, Renkl, & Wortham, 2000).
+Worked examples had been developed for music, chess, athletics, and computer programming.

 Faded worked examples

-"In order to facilitate the transition from learning from worked examples in earlier stages of skill acquisition to problem solving in later stages, it is effective to successively fade out worked solution steps" (Renkl et al., 2004).
-Fading out steps in worked example triggers self-explanation activities, which consists of the learners' own explanations to the reasons for the given solution steps (Renkl et al., 2004).
+"In order to facilitate the transition from learning from worked examples in earlier stages of skill acquisition to problem solving in later stages, it is effective to successively fade out worked solution steps".
+Fading out steps in worked example triggers self-explanation activities, which consists of the learners' own explanations to the reasons for the given solution steps.